oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Tooltip/styles.md

 These components are styled using CSS variables that are defined elsewhere in the project.
 The `styled` function is imported from the `styled-components` library, which allows for easy creation of reusable styled components.

-Overall, these components provide a customizable and visually appealing tooltip window that can be used throughout the Alephium web3 project to enhance the user experience.
+Overall, these components provide a customizable and visually appealing tooltip window that can be used throughout the Oxygenium web3 project to enhance the user experience.
 Here is an example of how the `TooltipContainer` component can be used:

 ```
 import { TooltipContainer } from 'oxygenium-web3'